How to Deploy MinIO - An Opensource Object Storage Solution

 $ sudo certbot certonly --standalone -d minio.example.com -m hello@example.com --agree-tos

-4. Test that Certbot auto-renews your SSL certificate upon expiry.
+4. Test that Certbot will auto-renew your SSL certificate when it expires.

 console